 - Plan for what to do if staff arrive sick at work.

-What do I do if a staff member or customer exhibits signs of COVID-19?
+What do I do if a staff member or customer exhibits signs of coronavirus (COVID-19)?

 - If a staff member becomes sick, have a plan in place for where you can take them until they can be medically examined.

-- If you are concerned that one of your patrons has contracted coronavirus, be courteous and please advise them of your concern.
+- If you are concerned that one of your patrons has contracted coronavirus (COVID-19), be courteous and please advise them of your concern.

-- Encourage them to self-isolate, stay at home (self-quarantine) and contact the Coronavirus Hotline on 1800 675 398.
+- Encourage them to get tested, self-isolate, stay at home (self-quarantine) and contact the Coronavirus Hotline on 1800 675 398.